Transmissible spongiform encephalopathy: Discovery of human spongiform encephalopathy

 Hans Gerhard Creutzfeldt presented a case report of an unusual neurodegenerative disease in 1920, and this was followed by a description of five cases in 1921 that Alfons Maria Jakob felt were similar to Creutzfeldt's.
-Walther Spielmeyer in 1922 then christened the disease "Creutzfeldt-Jakob disease".
-Subsequently, researchers have determined that Creutzfeldt's original case probably was not a spongiform encephalopathy, but that two of Jakob's first five cases could be confirmed as the disease that today is called Creutzfeldt-Jakob disease.
-Although Jakob can be considered to have priority of discovery, "Creutzfeldt-Jakob disease" (CJD) remains the most frequently used name for the disease, especially in the English language literature.
+Walther Spielmeyer in 1922 then named the disease "Creutzfeldt–Jakob disease".
+Later, researchers found that Creutzfeldt's original case was likely not a spongiform encephalopathy, but two of Jakob's first five cases were confirmed as what is now called Creutzfeldt–Jakob disease.
+Although Jakob can be considered to have priority of discovery, "Creutzfeldt–Jakob disease" (CJD) remains the most frequently used name for the disease, especially in the English language literature.

 Proof that scrapie is transmissible

 Prior to the 1930s, several scientists attempted to transmit scrapie by the introduction of diseased tissues into healthy sheep, but the experiments failed, possibly because the researchers did not account for the very long incubation period of scrapie.
 Transmissibility was only established with certainty in the 1930s by experiments in which Jean Cuillé and Paul-Louis Chelle placed tissues from sick animals into healthy sheep.
 Recognizing the unusually long incubation period for normally acquired scrapie, Cuillé and Chelle succeeded where others had failed by waiting more than a year for disease to appear.
 Their experiments were the first to strongly implicate some type of infectious agent in the transmission of scrapie.
 In 1961, Richard Chandler reported the transmission of scrapie to mice; the availability of a smaller, shorter-lived animal model (compared to sheep and goats) significantly accelerated subsequent investigations of disease mechanisms.